davepacheco/registrar/README.md

 There are broadly two kinds of records: **host records** and **service records**.
 Host records indicate that a DNS name maps to a particular host (usually a zone or container).
-Service records indicate that a DNS name is served by one or more other hosts that are specified by child nodes (in the ZooKeeper tree).
+Service records indicate that a DNS name is served by one or more other hosts that are specified by child nodes in the ZooKeeper tree.
 Binder will reply to DNS requests with information about all of the hosts that it finds underneath the "service" record.
+For details about host and service records, see the "Configuration reference" above.

-For example, suppose we have a logical service called `authcache` in a deployment that uses DNS suffix `emy-10.joyent.us`.
+Suppose we have a logical service called `authcache` in a deployment that uses DNS suffix `emy-10.joyent.us`.
 If we query Binder for `A` records for `authcache.emy-10.joyent.us`, we expect to get a list of IP addresses for the various instances `authcache`.
 We expect we can connect to any of these instances on some well-known port to use the `authcache` service.
 How does this work?

 When we query Binder for `authcache.emy-10.joyent.us`, assuming the result is not cached, Binder fetches the ZooKeeper node at `/us/joyent/emy-10/authcache`.